You could make big improvements to your direct mail response rate by following some of the tips in this article.

 No 7 – Make it personal

-In fact, research carried out by the BMRB revealed 51% of people are less likely to open a piece of mail if it’s addressed ‘to the occupier’.
+Research carried out by the BMRB revealed 51% of people are less likely to open a piece of mail if it’s addressed ‘to the occupier’.
 Including first name and address ticks a big box.

 Next, let’s talk content.
 If you target your copy, imagery and offer to meet the individual needs of your segment, you’re on to a winning formula.
 A great example of this in practice?
 The vouchers you get from the supermarket, with offers specifically based on your shopping history.